-We are best known for our traditional beech smoked Irish salmon.
-We buy the finest, sustainably produced fish - organic or wild.
+We are best known for our traditional Irish smoked salmon.
+We buy the finest, sustainably produced Irish fish - organic or wild.
 We smoke it very fresh – within 24 hours of harvesting – and we use a traditional timber smoke house where the fish are hung for smoking.
 This, and very careful, minimal handling ensure the best smoked salmon.

-We also hot smoke salmon, a process which involves cooking and smoking at the same time.
+We also make hot smoked salmon, a process which involves cooking and smoking at the same time.
 A lighter salt cure is required, and the finished fish has a flaky, cooked - rather than cured - texture, and sumptuous, smoky flavour.

 Our chilli smoked salmon looks very festive, and has a lively warmth, rather than scorching heat but we also have a plain variety.